German Christmas Markets: Everything You Need to Know

 A vendor selling grilled sausages and steaks and a Christmas pyramid with a Glühwein bar in Dortmund

-The Most Famous German Christmas Markets: Which Ones You Shouldn’t Miss For The World
+The Most Famous German Christmas Markets: Which Ones You Shouldn’t Miss for the World

-Naturally, the most famous Christmas markets are in some of Germany’s biggest cities: Nuremberg, Dresden, Berlin, Cologne, Dusseldorf, Dortmund, Frankfurt… Have in mind, that in these cities there are multiple Christmas markets, which are all quite worth a visit – don’t settle for just one!
+Naturally, the most famous Christmas markets are in some of Germany’s biggest cities: Nuremberg, Dresden, Berlin, Cologne, Dusseldorf, Dortmund, Frankfurt… Keep in mind, that in these cities there are multiple Christmas markets, which are all quite worth a visit – don’t settle for just one!

 Don’t miss to visit one of the most picturesque destinations in Germany.
-The small Bavarian town Rothenburg ob der Tauber looks like taken straight out of a fairy-tale all year long but is even more spectacular at Christmas time.
+The small Bavarian town Rothenburg ob der Tauber looks like taken straight out of a fairytale all year long but is even more spectacular at Christmas time.

 Christmas Tree - Dortmund